umutcakir/shiftscan/README.md

 ## Overview

-ShiftSCAN enables systematic identification of alternative genomic sources for chimeric peptides.
+ShiftSCAN was developed to advance research on mosaic translation and programmed ribosomal frameshifting.
+It has enabled the discrimination between chimeric proteins with unique sources in the genome and proteins that have multiple alternative sources, which is essential for their functional analysis.
+For biological context and related studies, see our publication: Çakır et al. (2024, preprint).
 The tool addresses critical challenges in programmed ribosomal frameshifting (PRF) studies by:
 - Identifying potential alternative loci for chimeric peptides
 - Differentiating between unique and multi-source chimeric origins
 - Detecting reverse complement translation events